abyx/octopress/source/_posts/2016-11-23-spotting-outdated-angular-1-dot-x-posts.markdown

 `ng-controller` is used quite a bit in blog posts since it makes things shorter which is helpful.
 The problem is that developers then go their projects and use what they saw in the examples, not knowing that `ng-controller` belongs to the past.

-*Quick aside:* If you'd like to keep getting posts about the latest and greatest in Angular 1.x, subscribe to my newsletter:
-{% render_partial _posts/_partials/cta.markdown %}

 ## Using $scope bindings and not using controller-as syntax